 1. With a view to enhancing the enforcement of Union law and policies in specific areas, This Directive lays down common minimum standards for the protection of persons reporting on the following unlawful activities or abuse of law.

-a) breaches falling within the scope of the Union acts, including acts implementing them, set out in the Annex (Part I and Part II) as regards the following areas:
+a) breaches of Union acts, which include, inter alia, the acts set out in the Annex (Part I and Part II) and the acts implementing them, that relate to the following areas::

 (i) public procurement;